 In Egypt water is scarce.
 It is a desert landscape with little rain so access to water is by wells dug into the aquifer below to access water stored centuries before by the rock formations.
 The Bedouin people have relied on wells for water for thousands of years.

-The Egyptian authorities only provide washing water, which is too contaminated to drink and is distributed by truck for payment.
+The Egyptian authorities only provide water suitable for washing, as it is contaminated by sewage and this is distributed by truck for payment.
 Consequently people rely on old community wells for drinking water for them and their animals.
-Each well supplies 15-30 families and their goats and camels – but most are going dry due to the drop in the water table.
+Each well supplies 15-30 families and their goats and camels – but many are going dry due to the drop in the water table.

 Well water is shared around communities and there is often not enough .
 Bedouin traditions ensure that no-one will ever refuse their water to others but it results in too many families drawing water from one well.
 Women usually collect the water and often have far to walk to the nearest well where collecting with buckets can be unsafe.
 When there are no useable wells in an area people are forced to go many miles to find it and then only a little can be carried.

-We have restored 240 wells in the towns, mountains and deserts around St Katherines, but we still have another 200 wells on our waiting list, so the project continues.
+We have facilitated the restorations of 275 wells in the towns, mountains and deserts around St Katherines, but we still have another 200 wells on our waiting list, so the project continues.